World of Al'Dravin

 For each level of Beast-rider the mount will gain a hit dice of hit points (plus con).

 As a bonus action the rider can allow it's beast companion to make an attack.

 Animal Bond (2nd level)

-The Beast-Rider gains advantage to all skill and ability checks related to the chosen animal.
+The Beast-Rider doubles his proficiency to all skill and ability checks related to the chosen animal.